Function List

 utf8ToLocal(str)

-unicode string to local string.
+converts a unicode string to a local string, returning the locally encoded string.

 io